Compassionate

 Coaching

-Experiencing trauma and adversity leaves deep, invisible wounds, often resulting in feelings of being “too much” or “not enough”.
+Experiencing trauma and adversity leaves deep, invisible wounds that can make it hard to feel truly seen, heard, or valued — often creating a sense of being “too much” or “not enough.”

 Here’s the thing:

-It teaches you to expect rejection, to doubt your own emotions, and to shrink yourself to avoid conflict.
+It teaches you to expect rejection, to question your own emotions, and to shrink yourself to keep the peace.

-You may struggle with boundaries, feel disconnected from your own needs, or find yourself repeating painful patterns in relationships — without fully understanding why.
+You may struggle to set boundaries, feel disconnected from your needs, or find yourself stuck in repeating relationship patterns — without fully understanding why.

-But none of this is proof that you are broken.
+But none of this means you are broken.

-These responses were your mind and body’s way of protecting you.
+These responses were your mind and body’s way of keeping you safe in the relationships and environments you once navigated.

-By acknowledging the truth of your past with compassion, you can begin to unlearn the patterns that no longer serve you and reclaim the self-worth that was always yours.
+By acknowledging your past with compassion, you can begin to unlearn the patterns that no longer serve you and create deeper, healthier connections with yourself and others.

 As your coach…

-I’m here to help you transform your hurt into healing.
+I’m here to help you transform your hurt into healing and rebuild relationships with yourself and others.

 My primary coaching modality is Trauma-Focused Acceptance and Commitment Therapy (TFACT).

-The aim of TFACT is to help you create a full and meaningful life, while effectively handling the pain and stress that life inevitably brings.
+The aim of TFACT is to help you create a full and meaningful life while effectively handling the pain and stress that life and relationships inevitably bring.

 It is through this mindful state that you have a choice in how to respond to your thoughts and feelings, consciously choose your actions and live more in line with the person you desire to be.

-In addition to TFACT, I am also trained in and apply principles of Self-Compassion, Buddhist Psychology, Neuroscience, Polyvagal Theory, Somatic Psychology and Positive Psychology.
+In addition to TFACT, I am also trained in and apply principles of:

 Training and Qualifications